 Get to know a few professors early so that they write a strong reference letter for you.

 Join volunteer and co-curricular activities that demonstrate your skills and ongoing interest in a career in Pharmacy.

 All health care programs have a significant tuition cost, because hiring strong instructors and providing up-to-date facilities cost a great deal.
 Each institution’s fees are different.
 Annual tuition for Ontario students ranges $13,000-$16,000

-Attend the Graduate & Professional Schools Fair (October), go to a Preparing for Professional & Graduate School workshop, meet professionals in the field through Extern, or speak with a Career Counsellor to learn how to get relevant experience!
+Attend the Graduate & Professional Schools Fair, go to a Preparing for Professional & Graduate School workshop, or speak with a Career team member to learn how to get relevant experience!

-Please note: While this tip sheet aims to ensure accuracy, requirements do change.
+Please Note: While this page aims to ensure accuracy, requirements do change.
 Consider it a starting point for your further research.
-Visit individual pharmacy school websites for detailed, up-to-date information about admission requirements and application procedures.
+Visit individual program websites for detailed, up-to-date information about admission requirements and application procedures.